Morning Start: The Best Breakfast in Melbourne CBD

 Liminal

-All curved leather, cool marble and glints of brass, Liminal serves breakfast with grown-up gloss.
-Avocado on toast arrives dressed in furikake and finger lime; toasted pumpkin brioche wears buffalo curd, honey and bay leaf oil.
-Coffee is polished, the room sunlit and spacious, and the details quietly indulgent.
-When you’re done, wander the in-house wine shop, deli and produce store to stock the rest of your day — Liminal is equal parts morning ritual and provisions run, wrapped in impeccable taste.
+All curved leather, cool marble and glints of brass, Liminal gives breakfast a more grown-up sheen.
+Avocado on toast comes scattered with furikake and finger lime, while toasted pumpkin brioche arrives with buffalo curd, honey and bay leaf oil.
+The coffee is excellent, the room is light-filled and spacious, and it is the finer details that set this CBD favourite apart.
+Afterwards, browse the in-house wine shop, deli and produce store to gather a few very good things for later.

 161 Collins Street, Melbourne